microbit-foundation/python-editor-v3/docs/tech-overview.md

 We benefit from customising Pyright and control over the language server client, allowing us to carefully consider what we present to our educational users.
 We intentionally have fewer features and present simplified error messages and function signatures to our users.

+We don't consider the CodeMirror language server client suitable for more general use without signficant work.
+It's feature support is limited and it has only been tested with our Pyright fork.
+It also has a number of hacks specific to the micro:bit MicroPython documentation.

-In addition, we have a custom mapping, stored in our content management system, that allows the parameter help for the MicroPython API to link to the educational content in the Reference tab.
+In addition to Pyright, we also have a custom mapping, stored in our content management system, that allows the parameter help for the MicroPython API to link to the educational content in the Reference tab.
 This is what powers the "Help" link you see on the parameter help tooltip.

 ## Simulator